Xiongnu

 After overthrowing their previous overlords, the Yuezhi, the Xiongnu became the dominant power on the steppes of East Asia, centred on the Mongolian Plateau.
 The Xiongnu were also active in areas now part of Siberia, Inner Mongolia, Gansu and Xinjiang.
-Their relations with adjacent Chinese dynasties to the south-east were complex—alternating between various periods of peace, war, and subjugation.
+Their relations with the Chinese dynasties to the south-east were complex—alternating between various periods of peace, war, and subjugation.
 Ultimately, the Xiongnu were defeated by the Han dynasty in a centuries-long conflict, which led to the confederation splitting in two, and forcible resettlement of large numbers of Xiongnu within Han borders.
-During the Sixteen Kingdoms era, as one of the "Five Barbarians", they founded several dynastic states in northern China, such as the Former Zhao and Hu Xia.
+During the Sixteen Kingdoms era, listed as one of the "Five Barbarians", their descendants founded the dynastic states of Han-Zhao, Northern Liang and Helian Xia and during the Northern and Southern dynasties founded Northern Zhou (founded by members of the Yuwen tribe of Xiongnu origin) in northern China.

-Attempts to identify the Xiongnu with the nearby Scythians and Sarmatians were once controversial, however archaeogenetics has confirmed their interaction with the Xiongnu, and also their relation to the Huns.
+Attempts to associate the Xiongnu with the nearby Sakas and Sarmatians were once controversial.
+However, archaeogenetics has confirmed their interaction with the Xiongnu, and also possibly their relation to the Huns.
 The identity of the ethnic core of Xiongnu has been a subject of varied hypotheses, because only a few words, mainly titles and personal names, were preserved in the Chinese sources.
-The name Xiongnu may be cognate with that of the Huns and/or the Huna, although this is disputed.
-Other linguistic links—all of them also controversial—proposed by scholars include Iranian, Mongolic, Turkic, Uralic, Yeniseian, or multi-ethnic.
+The name Xiongnu may be cognate with that of the Huns or the Huna, although this is disputed.
+Other linguistic links—all of them also controversial—proposed by scholars include Turkic, Iranian, Mongolic, Uralic, Yeniseian, or multi-ethnic.